Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_SCR_RTC_70kHz_trimming_LK/README.md

 <img src="./Images/LiteKit_V2_Bottom.png" />

 - **X1** is the 40-pin connector on the top.
 Pin 1 marking is on the top left.
-- **X2** is the 40-pin connector in the bottom, near the Infineon logo.
+- **X2** is the 40-pin connector on the bottom, near the Infineon logo.
 Pin 1 marking is on the bottom right.

 ### Additional hardware